Joshua-Uni/Genetic-Algorithm/README.md

 # Genetic-Algorithm:

-Welcome to the Genetic Algorithm for Flock Behavior Optimization project!
+Welcome to my Genetic Algorithm project!
 This C programming language-based project showcases the power of genetic algorithms in simulating the evolution of a flock of creatures within a predefined environment.
 By leveraging genetic principles, the flock gradually learns to navigate the environment more efficiently and effectively towards a given target.

 # Flock Initialization and DNA